Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: LRP Block

 \subsection{Explaining the Implicit Segmentation Precision}

 Having defined the LRP layers of the LRP block, we can visualize the entire ISNet structure.
-For a common feed-forward classifier (without skip connections in its structure), a layer in the middle of the corresponding LRP block, propagating relevance through the classifier layer L, has 3 connections: one with the previous LRP layer, the second with the following LRP layer, and a skip connection with the classifier layer L. The first carries the relevance that can be seen at the layer L output, $\bm{R}_{L}$; the second brings the LRP layer result, $\bm{R}_{L-1}$ (equivalent to the relevance at the layer L input), to the next layer in the LRP block; and the last carries, from the classifier layer L, the information required for relevance propagation e.g. L's input, $\bm{x}_{L}$, if it is convolutional, or output, $\bm{x}_{L+1}$, in the case of pooling.
-The Figure below exemplifies the ISNet architecture for a simple classifier, comprising the following sequence of layers: $L1 \rightarrow L2 \rightarrow L3 \rightarrow L4 \rightarrow L5$, where $L1$ and $L3$ are defined by $Convolution \rightarrow ReLU$, while $L2$ and $L4$ are max pooling operations, and $L5$ is fully connected.
-The LRP layer propagating relevance through layer $Li$ is named $LRPi$.
-In Figure \ref{ISNet}, $\bm{y'}$ is the classifier output $\bm{y}$ for one class, with all other outputs made zero.
+For a common feed-forward classifier without skip connections in its structure (e.g., VGG-19\cite{VGG}), a layer in the middle of the corresponding LRP block, propagating relevance through the classifier layer L, has 3 connections: one with the previous LRP layer, the second with the following LRP layer, and a skip connection with the classifier layer L. The first carries the relevance that can be seen at the layer L output, $\mathbf{R_{L}}$; the second brings the LRP layer result, $\mathbf{R_{L-1}}$ (equivalent to the relevance at the layer L input), to the next layer in the LRP block; and the last carries, from the classifier layer L, the information required for relevance propagation (e.g., L's input, $\mathbf{x_{L}}$, if L is convolutional).
+Figure \ref{ISNet} exemplifies the ISNet architecture for a simple classifier.
+The LRP layer propagating relevance through layer Li is named LRPi.
+In the figure, $\mathbf{y'}$ is the classifier's output $\mathbf{y}$ for one class, with all other outputs made zero.
 One map shall be created for each class, with each LRP propagation being executed in parallel, in a strategy analogous to mini-batch processing.